null2/skidder/README.md

 </script>
 ```

-Make sure that they are loaded before initialising the plug-in, or the slideshow might not get correctly sized.
-You can use [imagesloaded.js](https://github.com/desandro/imagesloaded) for this purpose - load and call like this:
+Make sure that images are loaded before initialising the plug-in, or the slideshow might not get sized correctly.
+You can use [imagesloaded.js](https://github.com/desandro/imagesloaded) for this purpose - load it, then call like this:

 ```js
 $('.slideshow').each( function() {